Shield Illinois: Oak Park River Forest High School Outbreak

 After 17 new cases were diagnosed in one week, the Oak Park Health Department forced Oak Park River Forest High School to cancel all extracurricular activities on December 3, 2021 and hinted toward a future move to suspend in-person learning.
 Oak Park Public Health Director Dr. Theresa Chapple expressed concerns that "only about 100 to 200 students" were tested each week which left the department blind to the actual size of the outbreak.
 SHIELD Illinois was engaged by the district on Saturday, December 4 about the possibility of testing the entire school population in one day.
 SHIELD rallied every employee trained to collect specimens, including executive leadership, accounting specialists, and logistics team members.
 Monday, December 6, 2021, SHIELD Illinois collected specimens from 1,651 students, faculty, and staff.
 This initial round of testing identified 20 positive patients.
 The health department allowed extracurricular activities to resume on December 7, 2021.
 SHIELD Illinois repeated the same process on December 9.
 This time testing 1,396 faculty, staff, and students--identifying an additional 3 positive cases.

 Reopening Chicago Public Schools

 While SHIELD Illinois provided free SARS-CoV-2 testing to most school districts throughout Illinois and submitted a proposal to test Chicago Public Schools ("CPS"), CPS ultimately chose Massachusetts-based Thermo Fisher Scientific as its testing vendor.
-Despite this, when logistical issues related to the Omicron surge led to test result delays, 25,000 specimens rejected as invalid, and a vote by the Chicago Teachers Union ("CTU") to postpone the start of school in January of 2022, SHIELD Illinois provided CPS with SHIELD's entire stockpile of over 300,000 rapid antigen tests.
+Despite this, when logistical issues related to the Omicron surge led to test result delays, 25,000 specimens rejected as invalid, and a vote by the Chicago Teachers Union ("CTU") to postpone the start of school in January 2022, SHIELD Illinois provided CPS with SHIELD's entire stockpile of over 300,000 rapid antigen tests.
 This allowed CPS to achieve testing levels at which CTU felt comfortable returning to the classroom and get the 340,000 students in CPS back into the classroom.